Loudness Normalization: The Future of File-Based Playback

 2) Restoration of Sound Quality to Our Recorded Legacy

-In the practice commonly referred to as the “loudness war”, many artists, recording engineers and record labels strive to make their recordings sound louder so they will stand out compared to others.
+In the practice commonly referred to as the “loudness war”, many artists, recording engineers, and record labels strive to make their recordings sound louder so they will stand out from others.

 The aggressive dynamic range compression used to produce loud recordings reduces the peak-to-average-energy ratio.
 The effect has been that the important artistic and narrative tool of dynamic contrast has almost totally disappeared in modern music production.